Skip to main content

 Hook integrations

 Hooks are the real-time source for IDE sessions.
 They capture both MCP tool calls and local tool activity, so Sessions show shell commands, file reads and writes, web fetches, and other client-local operations alongside MCP activity.
-For custom TypeScript agents, the Runlayer TypeScript SDK sends the same lifecycle and tool events through the hook pipeline.
+For custom agents, the Hooks SDK (TypeScript or Python) sends the same lifecycle and tool events through the hook pipeline.

-Enforce is the canonical guide for supported clients, CLI flags, and MDM deployment, but Enforce and Sessions are separate controls.
-Enforce hooks can block unmanaged Shadow MCPs as soon as they are installed.
-Full session scanning is what records detailed prompts, reasoning, tool calls, and scanner results in Sessions.
+Enforce is the guide for supported hook clients and manual hook flags.
+Deploy AI Watch is the canonical guide for MDM package configuration, including the Sessions flag.
+Enforce and Sessions are separate controls: Enforce hooks can block unmanaged Shadow MCPs as soon as they are installed, while full session scanning records detailed prompts, reasoning, tool calls, and scanner results in Sessions.

 Use Set up Sessions above as the checklist for Full session scanning, Hook clients, and event hook installation.
-Use Enforce → Sessions telemetry for managed deployments.
+Use Deploy AI Watch for managed deployments.
 After hook installation or MDM redeployment, restart the AI client so the new hooks load.

 Reviewing Sessions